underwoo16/save-my-saved/README.md

+WIP

 # save-my-saved
-export saved links from reddit
+personal script to export saved links from reddit